Filpill/blog-web/content/projects/2023-11-14-linux-gui-setup.md

 At this stage you should have a fairly rudimentary setup, however, it should get you aquainted with the various features Linux provides and how to approach the configuration in the future.

 You should consider saving all your configurations onto a git repo so you can more easily manage your setups and deploy a desktop environment more easily in the future.
 Ideally, you would want to run some of these procedures using shell scripts.
-Applying some automation will help in getting an environment setup more readily and consitently.
+Applying some automation will help in getting an environment setup more readily and consistently.

 For now you can enjoy a more enhanced Linux experience and play around with new programs and new workflows.